bilalze/CityofLA_data_analysis/README.md

 plt.show()
 ```
 ![Alt text](images/Figure_3.png)
-the largest job market might be engineering but the highest paid jobs come from the services sector and naval departments
+the largest job market might be engineering but the highest paid jobs come from the services sector and shipping and port sector

 ```
 test=pd.DataFrame(columns=['salary_diff','salary_diff_alt'])